 - Red or white?
 Deciding on red or white is the simplest way to narrow down your selection.

-- If you’re really into wine, check out the wine list and read some reviews about a few of the wines before you dine.
+- Check the wine list before you visit.
+If you’re really into wine, check out the wine list and read some reviews about a few of the wines before you dine.

-- Wine Spectator publishes an annual list of restaurants that have an outstanding wine list, which is a good issue to keep on hand as you’re adding new restaurants to your “date night” list.
+- Research.
+Wine Spectator publishes an annual list of restaurants that have an outstanding wine list by state, which is a good issue to keep on hand as you’re adding new restaurants to your “date night” list.

-- If your choices are “house red” and “house white”, opt for beer instead 🙂 If a restaurant has a very short wine list, they have not put much thought or research into their wine list.
+- Maybe opt for beer.
+If your choices are “house red” and “house white”, opt for beer instead 🙂 If a restaurant has a very short wine list, they have not put much thought or research into their wine list.

-- Wines by the glass are typically priced more per glass than purchasing the whole bottle.
+- Just get the bottle.
+Wines by the glass are typically priced more per glass than purchasing the whole bottle.
 Consider buying a bottle instead.
 In some states, like South Carolina, you’re allowed to cork an open bottle to take home.
 So, you can get a nice bottle at dinner and enjoy a few glasses at dinner and the rest at home later.

 Discover more from Good Taste Guide